asilz/asilz.github.io/_posts/2024-09-19-Animation.markdown

     uint32_t flags;
 };
 {% endhighlight %}
 You might be able to guess how to calculate the bone length.
 I was unable to do it by just looking the data.
 One thing that would help finding out how the correct the value is calculated is to know the correct value for the bone length or the `boneScaleAdjust`.
-Let's run x64dbg again to try and dump the 'boneScaleAdjust' from memory.
+Let's run x64dbg again to try and dump the `boneScaleAdjust` from memory.

+After dumping the data for `boneScaleAdjust`, I was able to notice that the value of `boneScaleAdjust` is equal to the length of `struct Vector3 localPos` in `Skeleton::Entry`.
+I was also able to dump the data for `boneRotationAdjust` and the rest transforms.
+With all this data I am able to successfully convert .skl and .anm file to .glb.

 # Animation file format description
+#### CompressedSkeletonPoseKeys2
+The `CompressedSkeletonPoseKey2` buffer begins with the following header
+{% highlight c %}
+struct CompressedSkeletonPoseKeys2Header
+{
+    float minDeltaV[3];
+    float scaleDeltaV[3];
+    float minDeltaQ[3];
+    float scaleDeltaQ[3];
+    float minVector[3];
+    float scaleVector[3];
+    float timeScale;
+    uint16_t boneSymbolCount;
+    uint16_t paddingMaybe;
+    int64_t sampleDataSize;
+    int64_t unknown;
+};
+{% endhighlight %}
+This header is followed by `sampleData`, which has size equal to `int64_t sampleDataSize`.
+The `sampleData` contains the data for the vectors and quaternions used in translation and rotations for the animation.
+The sampleData is followed by an array of symbols which I will call `boneSymbols`.
+The number of symbols is equal to `boneSymbolCount`.
+The rest of the data in `CompressedSkeletonPoseKeys2` is an array `subHeaders` of 4 byte values with the following structure.

 | bits  |bit size| data                       | description                                                                               |
 |-------|--------|----------------------------|-------------------------------------------------------------------------------------------|